opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 1. Install the plugin via the Wordpress Plugin installer.
     1. In the Wordpress admin sidebar, navigate to Plugins -> Add New.
     2. *Wordpress Automatic Installation*
-        1. Search for its listing near the top of this page: "Github Authenticated Video".
+        1. Search for its listing near the top of this page: "Authenticate Sponsorware Videos via GitHub".
         2. Review the plugin information, reviews, details, etc.
         3. Click "Install Now" and Wordpress will automatically install it.
     2. **or** *Manual Upload*